davidmerrick/exif-heatmaps-mapbox/README.md

 4. Copy the `.env.example` file to `.env`, and paste in your MapBox token.
 5. Put your EXIF geoJSON in `public/exif.geojson`.

+Optionally, you can use the following environment variables to configure starting latitude, longitude, and zoom, respectively:
+MAP_CENTER_LAT, MAP_CENTER_LONG, and MAP_ZOOM.

 ## Building

 This project is built with NodeJS, WebPack, and Yarn.
 Make sure you have those installed.